jenstem/tech-blog/README.md

 <a id='notes'></a>
 ## Notes:

-I received help on the server.js file and all of the routes files from a tutor, [Scott Everett](https://calendly.com/fsf-tutor-team/scott-everett?month=2023-06).
+I received help on most files from a tutor, [Scott Everett](https://calendly.com/fsf-tutor-team/scott-everett?month=2023-06).

-I also received help on creating the unique id's from BCS Learning Assistants.
+I also received help from BCS Learning Assistants.

 I borrowed and changed code for my handlebars files from [StackOverflow.com](https://stackoverflow.com/questions/10736907/handlebars-js-else-if).